Skip to main content

 The “SPARK” Model for Practicing Mindfulness

 Much has been written about the benefits of mindfulness.
-While there are several ways to practice mindfulness, the image that conjures up in most people's mind when they think about mindfulness is of a person in some kind of Yoga pose breathing mindfully.
+While there are several ways to practice mindfulness, the image that comes to most people's minds when they think about mindfulness is of a person in a yoga pose, breathing mindfully.
 Well, mindfulness certainly goes beyond these stereotypical characterizations across popular media.
-There are practical ways to approach mindfulness which appear less amorphous than what some traditional practices may look like and this article talks about one such practice.
-Before we delve into details of this particular practice, it would be prudent to first define what mindfulness exactly means.
+There are practical ways to approach mindfulness that appear less amorphous than some traditional practices, and this article discusses one such practice.
+Before we delve into the details of this particular practice, it would be prudent to first define what mindfulness exactly means.
 In simple terms, mindfulness is moment-to-moment awareness of your present experience with curiosity, openness, and acceptance.
-Knowing what you are doing while you are doing it is the essence of mindfulness practice (Kabat-Zinn, 2013).
-Mindfulness is not approached with an attitude of getting to someplace better, or getting some
+Knowing what you are doing while doing it is the essence of mindfulness practice (Kabat-Zinn, 2013).
+Mindfulness is not approached with an attitude of getting to someplace better, or getting something, or fixing what we don’t like.
+Min...